Kate Middleton Sparkles in Lover's Knot Tiara at Diplomatic Reception

 Per usual, the Duchess kept it natural with her beauty look, donning rosy hues on her eyes, lips and cheeks.

-In addition to the legendary tiara and beautiful navy velvet gown, designed by Alexander Mcqueen, Kate is also donning a blue sash for the evening—symbolizing her role as a member of the Royal Victorian Order.
+In addition to the legendary tiara and beautiful long-sleeve navy velvet gown, designed by Alexander McQueen, Kate is also donning a blue sash for the evening—symbolizing her role as a member of the Royal Victorian Order.

+As for the Queen, she wore a white lace embellished gown with an emerald green tiara and necklace to match.

 This year also marks the sixth time the Duke and Duchess have attended the annual reception.